DopplerUniversity/mandalorian-gifs-python/README.md

 1. Close this project in Visual Studio Code
 2. Open a new terminal
-3. Change into the `mandalorion-gifs` directory
+3. Change into the `mandalorian-gifs` directory
 4. Launch Visual Studio Code from the terminal and setting the required Doppler environment variables:

 ```sh